oriuminc/vagrant-ariadne/README.md

 intended to be installed on any VM running on VBox.
 Thankfully, we'll be using a [Vagrant plugin called vbguest][vagrant-vbguest], which will handle copying this package into any VM that is out of date.
 <a name="note-gcc-installer" />
 * Xcode should also work, although it will not always be fully tested.
 * For example.rb (which might be temporary), the default password is set to "admin" during site-install.
 Also, while the local site can send mail to actual email addresses, the default email for admin is set to vagrant@localhost, so that any sent mail will be readable at /var/mail/vagrant in the VM.
 This default is mainly to prevent site-install errorsm, and can be edited on the Drupal's user page for the admin.
+* Several VM properties can be set in the `config/config.yml` file:
+  `basebox`, `project`, `memory` and `cpu_count`.
+Any one of these can also be set on the command line while running vagrant commands, and the values will be written into `config.yml` for later.
+For example:
+`memory=2000 cpu_count=4 bundle exec vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
+* Several baseboxes are hardcoded into the Vagrantfile for options as `basebox`: `hardy64`, `lucid32` & `lucid64`

 Known & Potential Issues
 ------------------------